Project Staff

 Former Staff

-Mae graduated from Brandeis University 2022 with dual majors in Psychology and Politics and a minor in Hispanic Studies.
-She joined the Western Jihadism Project staff as a research assistant in the fall of 2019 and continued until graduation, in an effort to explore the psychological patterns observed in radicalization trajectories.
-Outside of the lab, Mae was part of an Improv troupe at Brandeis and sang in Brandeis’ all-female acapella group, Up The Octave
+Mae graduated from Brandeis University in 2022 with dual majors in psychology and politics and a minor in Hispanic studies.
+She joined the Western Jihadism Project staff as a research assistant in fall 019 and continued until graduation to explore the psychological patterns observed in radicalization trajectories.
+Outside of the lab, Mae was part of an Improv troupe at Brandeis and sang in Brandeis' all-female acapella group, Up The Octave

 Eitan Joseph